marklogic/mlxprs/README.md

 2. Eval JavaScript

 This will take the contents of the current active editor window and run it against a configured MarkLogic database instance.
+The results of the query will be shown in the next tab over.

 ## Features

 - It's asynchronous: long-running queries won't freeze the editor
 - Changes to the config file take immediate effect, switch databases and credentials on-the-fly
+- Readability—pretty-formatting of query results based on their contents

 ## Coming soon (hopefully)

-- pretty-formatting of query results based on their contents
 - Edit MarkLogic XML and JSON documents in the text editor, save them back to the database
 - Interactive selection of configuration options
 - Code completion, maybe even with custom modules out of the configured modules database